Consistent-Milk/Bare-Metal/README.md

 GCC(12.2, 15th December 2022) doesn't seem to support the format header.
 Hence using fmt to keep things cross-platform.

+\*Added .vscode directory for C/C++ settings and tasks.json related to using an msys64 environment on windows.

 ## Awesome References:

 1. https://deitel.com/c-how-to-program-9-e/